Can You Tow An Automatic Car?

 A few chosen manufacturers have built vehicles with tow modes.
 These include Ford’s Neutral Tow setting.

 In emergency situations, of course, you might need to flat tow (all wheels on the ground) your automatic vehicle.
-For instance, you’ll have no choice if you’re in a convoy crossing a barren desert with no vacant seats.
+For instance, you’ll have no choice if you’re in a convoy crossing a desolate desert with no available seats.

-In the infinitely scarce situation that you need emergency towing, you shouldn’t exceed 30 mph.
+In the infinitely rare situation that you need emergency towing, you shouldn’t exceed 30 mph.
 Check your owner’s manual for advice.

-If your owner’s manual tells you there’s a towing option, it’s secure to do.
-If a stranger on the internet tells you it’s okay, it isn’t.
+If your owner’s manual tells you there’s a towing option, it’s safe to do.
+If an unfamiliar person on the internet tells you it’s okay, it isn’t.

 Can I Tow An Automatic Car, Yes Or No?